4 Cleaning Tips That Make Cleaning at the Gym Sexy

 Rule 1: Be Discreet

-While it’s important to make your cleaning supplies visible and easy to locate so that your clients use them, you also want them to complement their environment.
+While it’s important to make your wholesale cleaning products visible and easy to locate so that your clients use them, you also want them to complement their environment.
 Find products that aren’t too heavily branded with bright coloring or big logos that are going to compete with the look and feel of your club.
 Less is more – products that have a clean look, are clearly labeled and have easy to read instructions for use are the way to go.

 Rule 2: Be Consistent